 Budgeting For Annual Expenses

 Every month, we have the usual bills: rent/mortgage, utilities, and so-on, but there are many annual expenses that can come up expectantly.
 For example, regular car maintenance such as oil changes or tires.
 Since these types of expenses are not regular bills, you may find yourself tempted to put the expense on a credit card or take the money from your emergency savings (or maybe even take out a loan).
-The ultimate goal should be to accumulate enough money in designated accounts or funds throughout the year in preparation of the needs that will eventually happen.
+The ultimate goal should be to accumulate enough money in designated accounts or funds throughout the year in preparation for the needs that will eventually happen.

-The first thing to-do is to analyze your family’s yearly expenses, not just the monthly ones.
+The first thing to do is to analyze your family’s yearly expenses, not just the monthly ones.
 In analyzing your yearly expenses you are going to determine what accounts or funds you need to establish.
-An example of an account is a medical account to pay for co- pays, prescriptions, or insurance deductibles.
+An example of an account is a medical account to pay for co-pays, prescriptions, or insurance deductibles.
 Other examples are vacation, auto expenses, home, gifts, and clothing.

 These accounts or funds can be set up in one of two ways, depending on the type of personality you have.
 If you are of the personality that out-of-sight, out-of-mind works best for you to keep your spending under control, then setting up different savings or checking accounts with your bank may be best (this is personally our current system).
 If you have a stronger hold on your spending then you can simply leave the money in your checking account and designate the money to the funds on paper (I used this one for years before I had a joint account).

-You can estimate about how much you need in a year by examining the previous year’s checking account register, bank statements or your credit card statements to find out how much money you spent in each category.
+You can estimate how much you need in a year by examining the previous year’s checking account register, bank statements or your credit card statements to find out how much money you spent in each category.
 Below is an example of some typical yearly expenses:

 Medical Expenses $1,500/year